Richer Convolutional Features for Edge Detection

 in which

-$Y^+$ and $Y^-$ denote positive sample set and negative sample set respectively.
-The hyper-parameter $\lambda$ is to balance positive and negative samples.
-The activation value (CNN feature vector) and ground truth edge probability at pixel $i$ are presented by $X_i$ and $y_i$, respectively. $P(X)$ is the standard sigmoid function, and $W$ denotes all the parameters that will be learned in our architecture.
+$Y^+$ and $Y^-$ denote the positive sample set and the negative sample set, respectively.
+The hyper-parameter $\lambda$ is used to balance the number of positive and negative samples.
+The activation value (CNN feature vector) and ground truth edge probability at pixel $i$ are presented by $X_i$ and $y_i$, respectively. $P(X)$ is the standard \textit{sigmoid} function, and $W$ denotes all the parameters that will be learned in our architecture.
 Therefore, our improved loss function can be formulated as

-where $X_i^{(k)}$ is the activation value from stage $k$ while $X_i^{fuse}$ is from fusion layer. $|I|$ is the number of pixels in image $I$, and $K$ is the number of stages (equals to 5 here).
+where $X_i^{(k)}$ is the activation value from stage $k$ while $X_i^{fuse}$ is from the fusion layer. $|I|$ is the number of pixels in image $I$, and $K$ is the number of stages (equals to 5 here).